 - Improved Communication Skills

 Many families could benefit from learning techniques for improving their communication skills.
-There are a number of techniques that can be used to improve clarity in communications and convey directly to another person what we want.
+A number of techniques can be used to improve clarity in communications and convey directly to another person what we want.
 The benefit of teaching these skills is that family members can learn to ask for what they want, to negotiate in a fair manner without manipulating to get their needs met, and to say “No” when they need to without guilt.

 - Conflict Resolution and Prioritization